samuelbradshaw/text-to-timestamps/README.md

 When using the high-level `process()` and `process_batch()` functions, configuration options can be passed in as a JSON file path, a JSON string, or (Python only) a Python dict.
 Any options that aren't set will fall back to [default config](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/src/text_to_timestamps/default_config.json) values.

-`process_batch()` also accepts configuration options as columns in the CSV input (for example, adding a column `general.voice_isolation_method` allows you to specify a different voice isolation setting for each row.
+`process_batch()` also accepts configuration options as columns in the CSV input (for example, adding a column `general.voice_isolation_method` allows you to specify a different voice isolation setting for each row).
 Options in the CSV take priority over JSON configuration.
 See [sample-input.tsv](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/sample/sample-input.tsv) for an example.

 The lower-level functions `prepare()`, `transcribe()`, `get_words()`, `sort_words()`, and `output_to_file()` are configured by passing in arguments directly, rather than relying on global configuration options.